ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

    * FM:  What is for-loop behavior when there is more than 1 row?
 What is it used for, table data?
    * FM:  How are the values used?
 Inserted as parameters to a script?
 What are the inseration and ordering mechanisms?
-   * FM:  Can remove any row at any time, but only the rightmost column?
    * CC+FM:  How do you make the connection between *map* in Designer and the map section in Editor?  **A:  Try it out, but there is a bug ATM that keeps it from populating.**
    * CC:  Eventually link to the page that describes how looping is done (if it's not too large,